Iranian-American, b. 1975

-Ahmadi works across a variety of media, including watercolor painting, sculpture, and traditional hand-drawn animation; consistent through her pieces are the ornate patterns and vibrant colors drawn from Persian, Indian and Middle Eastern art.
+Ahmadi works across a variety of media, including watercolor painting, sculpture, and video animation; consistent through her pieces are the ornate patterns and vibrant colors drawn from Persian, Indian and Middle Eastern art.
 In her carefully illustrated worlds, formal beauty complicates global legacies of violence and oppression.
 These playful fantasy realms are upon closer inspection macabre theaters of politics and war: watercolor paint bloodies the canvas, and sinister global machinations play out in abstracted landscapes populated by faceless figures and dominated by oil refineries and labyrinthine pipelines.

 Shiva Ahmadi studied at the Cranbrook Academy of Art, Bloomfield Hills, MI; Wayne State University, Detroit, MI; and Azad University, Tehran, Iran.
 She has exhibited institutions and galleries, including solo exhibitions at the Asian Art Museum, San Francisco, CA (2017) and Asia Society Museum, New York, NY (2014).
-Recent group shows include Home Land Security, For-Site Foundation, San Francisco, CA; Fireflies in the Night Take Wing, Stavros Niarchos Foundation, Athens, Greece; and Global/Local 1960-2015: Six Artists from Iran, Grey Art Gallery, New York University, NY (all 2016); and This Land is Whose Land? at the Sun Valley Center for for the Arts, Ketchum, ID (2018); and Long, Winding Journeys: Contemporary Art and the Islamic Tradition, Katonah Museum of Art, NY (2018).
+Recent group shows include Home Land Security, For-Site Foundation, San Francisco, CA; Fireflies in the Night Take Wing, Stavros Niarchos Foundation, Athens, Greece; and Global/Local 1960-2015: Six Artists from Iran, Grey Art Gallery, New York University, NY (all 2016); This Land is Whose Land? at the Sun Valley Center for for the Arts, Ketchum, ID (2018); and Long, Winding Journeys: Contemporary Art and the Islamic Tradition, Katonah Museum of Art, NY (2018).
 Her work is included in the collections of the Metropolitan Museum of Art, New York, NY; Asia Society Museum, New York, NY; Grey Art Gallery, New York University, NY; The Morgan Library, New York, NY; Asian Art Museum, San Francisco, CA; Museum of Contemporary Art, Los Angeles, CA; Detroit Institute of Arts, MI; DePaul Art Museum, Chicago, IL; Farjam Collection, Dubai, UAE; TDIC Corporate Collection, Abu Dhabi, UAE; and the private collection of His Highness Sheikh Mohammed Bin Zayed Al Nahyan, Crown Prince of Abu Dhabi, among others.
 In 2016, Ahmadi was awarded the ‘Anonymous Was A Woman’ Award and a Pollock-Krasner Foundation Grant.
-A new monograph of her work was published in Spring 2017 by Skira.
+Shiva, a new monograph of her work, was published by Skira in Spring 2017.